flier/rust-fasthash/README.md

 features = ["i128", "sse42"]
 ```

-Then, add this to your crate root:
+Then, add this to your crate root

 ```rust
 extern crate fasthash;